-MF: It’s a little too early to reveal anything about it but I will say that its based on some real history and also on a relative of mine who was a very close witness to some remarkable history.
+MF: It’s a little too early to reveal anything about it, but I will say that it is based on some real history and also on a relative of mine who was a very close witness to some remarkable history.
 That’s as much as I’ll say.

 25YL: Any final words for those reading this interview?

 MF: Thanks to all of you guys who keep fanning the flames of the show and keeping the audience community alive.
 To all of those people who have been with us for so long, I’m really grateful to all of you and wish you nothing but the best.

 Thanks so much to Mark Frost for coming on the site!
 If you enjoyed this interview, please be sure to check out some of our others!